 Recognize safety information.
-This is the safety-alert symbol \triangle .
+This is the safety-alert symbol $\triangle$ .
 When you see this symbol on the unit and in instructions or manuals, be alert to the potential for personal injury.
 Understand these signal words: DANGER, WARNING, and CAUTION.
 These words are used with the safety-alert symbol.
 DANGER identifies the most serious hazards which will result in severe personal injury or death.
 WARNING signifies hazards which could result in personal injury or death.
 CAUTION is used to identify unsafe practices which may result in minor personal injury or product and property damage.
 NOTE is used to highlight suggestions which will result in enhanced installation, reliability, or operation.

-Failure to follow this warning could result in personal injury or death.
+Failure to follow this warning could result in personal injury or death

-Before installing or servicing system, always turn off main power to system and install lockout tag.
+Before installing or servicing system, always turn off main power to system.
 There may be more than one disconnect switch.
 Turn off accessory heater power switch if applicable.
+TAG THE DISCONNECT SWITCH WITH A SUITABLE WARNING LABEL.